 Reconstructing this momentum slice begins by symmetrizing the VMI data.
-Each raw spectrum is centered and rotated.
-We impose four-quadrant symmetry on the raw data by averaging each pixel in the raw image with its counterparts in the other three quadrants.
+Each raw spectrum is centered and rotated, and four-quadrant symmetry is imposed by averaging each pixel in the raw image with its counterparts in the other three quadrants.

-We then invert the projection through the procedure of polar onion-peeling \cite{roberts_toward_2009}.
-Beginning from the outermost radius of the raw data, we construct the Legendre decomposition fit to the photoelectron angular distribution (PAD) at that radius using Legendre polynomials of even orders $P_n(\cos(\theta))$.
+The projection is inverted through the procedure of polar onion-peeling \cite{roberts_toward_2009}.
+Beginning from the outermost radius of the raw data, we construct the Legendre decomposition least squares fit to the photoelectron angular distribution (PAD) at that radius using the Legendre basis polynomials of even orders $P_n(\cos(\theta))$.

-Here, $\theta$ is the angle around the center of our 2-dimensional slice and $I(\theta, P_r(R))$ is the PAD fit at the detector radius $R$ with corresponding momentum magnitude $P_r(R)$.
-In our decomposition, we set the maximum Legendre order to 42, well beyond the required angular resolution for holographic predictions in SFI \cite{faria_it_2020}.
-We then convolve this fit about the $z$-axis and project the resulting spherical shell back to the image plane.
-This generates the contribution from that spherical shell of the Newton sphere.
-Subtracting this contribution from the spectrum "peels" this shell of the Newton sphere off the spectrum.
+Here, $\theta$ is the polar angle about the center of the 2-dimensional slice and $I(\theta, p_r)$ is the PAD fit at the momentum radius $p_r$.
+The anisotropy parameters $\beta_n(p_r)$ are defined as $\beta_n(p_r) = \frac{C_n(p_r)}{C_0(p_r)}$ where $C_n(p_r)$ is the nth Legendre coefficient for the decomposition at $p_r$.
+In our decomposition, the maximum Legendre order is set to 42, well beyond the required angular resolution for holographic predictions in SFI \cite{faria_it_2020}.
+We then convolve this fit about the polarization axis and project the resulting spherical shell back to the image plane.
+This generates the projection contribution from that spherical shell of the Newton sphere.
+Subtracting this contribution from the spectrum ``peels'' this shell of the Newton sphere off the spectrum.
 Repeating this procedure for successively smaller radii yields the fully inverted spectrum.

-This process generates the cylindrical momentum slice $P_z-P_\rho$ as a superposition of Legendre polynomials whose coefficients, $\beta_n(P_r)$, are one-dimensional functions of $P_r$.
-All of the information in the two-dimensional momentum distribution is now encoded in a one-dimensional $\beta_n(P_r)$ coefficient for each included order $n$ \cite{reid_photoelectron_2003}.
+This process generates the momentum slice $p_\parallel-p_\perp$ as a superposition of Legendre polynomials whose anisotropy parameters, $\beta_n(p_r)$, are one-dimensional functions of $p_r$.
+All of the information in the two-dimensional momentum distribution is now encoded in a one-dimensional $\beta_n(p_r)$ parameter for each included order $n$ \cite{reid_photoelectron_2003}.

-The actual method of inversion to generate the $P_z-P_\rho$ momentum slice is not critical to the filtering method, although there are specific advantages to any polar inversion technique.
-The one-dimensional $\beta_n(P_r)$ are simpler to analyze than a full two-dimensional momentum distribution, which improves the fidelity and lowers the computational burden.
-Additionally, a polar basis is natural for ATI rings, which are concentric with the momentum origin.
-Direct two-dimensional numerical integration techniques \cite{vrakking_iterative_2001} are just as effective as an inversion technique, but manipulating and filtering the resultant two-dimensional slice directly can prove computationally intensive and less accurate.
-Another nearly equivalent alternative is pBaseX \cite{garcia_two-dimensional_2004}, which also generates one-dimensional polar data sets.